 HESA’s Mission to Raise Awareness

 HESA has published a book, “Understanding Hashimoto’s Encephalopathy” which is available for sale at Amazon.com.
 HESA also raises funds to support scientific research, and is planning a documentary film project.
 HESA’s website provides information and links to a variety of resources for patients, physicians, caregivers, and others interested in this poorly understood disorder.
-We appreciate your fully tax-deductible donations (see the Donate link above).
-Please also consider purchasing a HESA cookbook, featuring easy to prepare recipes submitted by HE patients.
-All proceeds go to support HESA.
+Our primary funding is derived from individual donations.
+We solicit, maintain, receive, and accept funds, gifts, grants, and contributions for and on behalf of such purposes.
+Please consider donating to HESA safely via the PayPal donation link located in the menu bar.

 This website is not a substitute for independent professional advice.
 Nothing contained in this site is intended to be used as medical advice.
 No content are intended to be used to diagnose, treat, cure or prevent any disease, nor should it be used for therapeutic purposes or as a substitute for your own health professional’s advice.